ecosoft-odoo/budgeting/res_project/README.rst

   - Project User
   - Project Manager

+To configure sequence, following access right must be set.

+- You can change the default sequence (PJ00001) by the one of your choice going to *Settings > Technical > Sequences & Identifiers > Sequences*, and editing the record name ``Res Project Sequence``.

 **Note:**

 - Project User: Users will be able to see all project documents but cannot create documents.
 - Project Manager: Users will be able to see all project documents, create documents and configuration.
+- You will only have access to that section if your section has ``Technical features`` permission check marked.

 Bug Tracker
 ===========